nocdn/magisk-downloader/README.md

-# Automatic Magisk Downloader

-> a simple script to automatically download the latest release of Magisk (and other files)
+# automatic magisk downloader

 > [!IMPORTANT]
 > this project is now archived, as I do not use magisk

+> a simple script to automatically download the latest release of Magisk (and other files)

 ### Current Features: